life-itself/artearthtech.com/content/blog/ninetheses.md

 9. We therefore seek to marry the possibilities of abundance and the digital revolution with deep spiritual truth and traditions in pursuit of the transformation of our societies and ourselves.

+In summary, we are marrying the digital revolution with a deep spiritual truth and tradition in pursuit of transforming our societies.
+Both parts are needed: we want to break out of the spiritual "ghetto" and transform broad swathes of society.
+To do that we have to transform methods of production and organization.
+The digital provides the means.
+At the same time, the real transformation is in our natures.
+Moreover, without the anchor of a deep spiritual tradition, we will only achieve superficial and unreliable change and have the constant risk of dissolution and co-optation.

 *Edited by Brigitte Arndt*